HaaseIT/HCSF/README.md

 Put the required libraries into their configured paths.
 Run the db-scripts.sql on your configured database to init the database.
-Configure user auth for the /_admin/ directory in the .htaccess file

 For production use turn of display_errors at the beginning of app/init.php

-The following directories must be writeable by the webserver: hcsflogs (log directory) templatecache
+The following directories must be writable by the webserver:
+- hcsflogs (log directory)
+- cache
 at http://www.yourhost.tld/_admin/ you will find an info if these directories exist and are writable